Gathering Project Requirements: The Foundation for a Smooth Start to Software Development

 Therefore, preparing accurate and detailed requirements in advance — instead of saying “I have an idea, so let’s just get started” — can provide a number of benefits:

 - More accurate time and money estimates.
 The time frame you expect is often not how long the project development takes in reality.
 The requirements you gather help the vendor estimate time more precisely so that you know better what you can count on.
 The same can be said for the budget.
 Proper requirement prioritization helps you avoid wasting money on things you don’t really need.
-By the way, when you’re gathering requirements for a project, there’s no need to pay for the developers’ time yet.
+By the way, when you’re gathering requirements for a software project, there’s no need to pay for the developers’ time yet.

 - A faster and smoother start.
 The better-prepared the project requirements are, the less time the parties will spend clarifying expectations and the faster they can move from the discovery phase to development.